 Dr. Andrew Rudmann is a Professor at URMC.
 He is also a member of the Hospital Medicine Division faculty.
 Dr. Rudmann graduated from the Johns Hopkins University School of Medicine and performed his residency at URMC.

 Dr. Mahala Schlagman is a Senior Instructor of Clinical Medicine at URMC.
 She received her MD from Weill Cornell Medical College and completed residency in Internal Medicine at the University of Rochester School of Medicine and Dentistry.
 Dr. Schlagman has an interest in health disparities and the social determinants of health.

 Dr. Jared Walsh is a Senior Instructor in Medicine at URMC.
 He received his M.D. from Boston University School of Medicine, then completed his Internal Medicine residency at the University of Rochester Medical Center, where he was also Chief Resident.
 Dr. Walsh is particularly interested in addiction and recovery medicine.

 Myra W. Wiener, MD

-Dr. Myra Wiener is an Associate Professor at URMC.
+Dr. Myra Wiener is a Professor at URMC.
 After receiving her medical degree from the University of Rochester School of Medicine and Dentistry, she completed her residency in internal medicine at URMC, where she was also a chief resident.
 Dr. Wiener is the director of the Successful Interning course and faculty chair of the Honor Board for the School of Medicine and Dentistry.